SamNazar/samnazar.github.io/_posts/articles/2016-02-26-how-slow-is-python.md

      8  36865412     16984466      0.5     24.0              denom += 2
      9  36865412     20937285      0.6     29.6              hang += (1 / denom) * L
     10  36865412     16011337      0.4     22.6              cards += 1
     11         1            1      1.0      0.0          return cards
 ```

-We can see the line with the multiplication and division taking about 23% longer than the others, but nothing really stands out here.
-CPython is just plain slow.
+We can see the line with the multiplication and division taking a bit longer than the others, but nothing really stands out here.
+For more on what exactly CPython is doing, check out [Why Python is Slow](https://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/) by Jake VanderPlas.

 ## So why use CPython over PyPy?
 If you want Python 3.5, your only option is CPython.
 While PyPy3 does support 3.2.5, it is based on an older version of PyPy and can occasionally be much slower.